Abdel-byf/LDA_PROJECT/README.md

 ### 1- Literature Review
 Latent Dirichlet Allocation (LDA) is a generative statistical model used to discover abstract topics within a collection of documents.
 Introduced by David Blei, Andrew Ng, and Michael Jordan in 2003, LDA represents each document as a mixture of topics, where each topic is characterized by a distribution over words.

-- **Core Concepts of LDA**
+#### Core Concepts of LDA:

-  - Document Representation:
+- **Document Representation:**

-              Documents are mixtures of topics, and topics are distributions over words.
+  - Documents are mixtures of topics, and topics are distributions over words.

-  - Generative Process:
+- **Generative Process:**

-              For each document:
+  - For each document:
-              Determine the number of words.
+    1. Determine the number of words.
-              Choose a topic distribution.
+    2. Choose a topic distribution.
-              For each word, select a topic and then a word from that topic's distribution.
+    3. For each word, select a topic and then a word from that topic's distribution.

-  - Dirichlet Distribution:
+- **Dirichlet Distribution:**

-              Used as a prior for the topic distributions across documents, controlling the sparsity of topics.
+  - Used as a prior for the topic distributions across documents, controlling the sparsity of topics.

-  - Parameter Estimation
+- **Parameter Estimation:**

-            Variational Inference and Expectation-Maximization (EM) Algorithm are commonly used techniques to estimate the hidden variables (topic distributions and word distributions) in LDA, enabling the model to infer the latent topic structure from the data.
+  - Variational Inference and the Expectation-Maximization (EM) algorithm are commonly used to estimate the hidden variables (topic distributions and word distributions) in LDA.
+These methods infer the latent topic structure from the data.

 ### 2- Data Preparation
 Cleaned and prepared textual data from two sources: